-Parkland shooter on cellphone video: 'You'll all know who I am'
+Parkland shooter described plans on cellphone video

 He ends that video saying, "You're all going to die.
 Pew, pew-pew, pew, pew, pew, pew, pew.
 Ah yeah.
 Can't wait."

 On February 14, Cruz used an AR-15-style rifle to kill 17 people and wound 17 others.

-He confessed to the crimes but has not been convicted.
+Cruz, a former Stoneman Douglas student, roamed the hallways of the 1200 building on campus February 14 for several minutes, targeting victims huddled in classrooms on the first and second floors, killing 14 students and three school employees in one of the deadliest mass shootings in modern US history.